hacks-guide/Guide_Wii/docs/vwii-homebrew-channel.md

 ### Section II - Installing the Homebrew Channel

 1. Boot into [Aroma](https://wiiu.hacks.guide/aroma/finalizing-setup).
-    + If you set up [Aroma autobooting](https://wiiu.hacks.guide/aroma/autobooting), Aroma will be already be running when you turn on your console.
+    + If you set up [Aroma autobooting](https://wiiu.hacks.guide/aroma/autobooting), Aroma will already be running when you turn on your console.
 1. Launch the vWii Compat Installer app from the Wii U menu.
 1. Press `A` to install the Homebrew Channel and wait until you see `Install succeeded`.
 Then press the HOME button to return to the Wii U Menu.
     + If the HOME button doesn't work, you can safely power off by holding down the power button on your console, and then turn it back on.